OpenJohnMacGregor/ElisaPages/docs/LinuxArchitecture.md

 # Linux as Operating System

+Following the idea that an architecture is how a system is perceived in the abstract, Linux is an example of the genre of the operating system computer programmes, as opposed to, say, a database system or an application framework.
+The [Wikipedia definition of an operating system][wikipedia os] is probably an adequate description of the common characteristics of operating systems for the purposes of this paper.
-Linux has a number of attributes that classify it as a particular type of operating system.
+Linux furthermore has a number of attributes that classify it as a particular type of operating system.
-They may dictate certain structure considerations, but are arguably not fundamental elements of Linux' architecture.
+They may dictate certain structure considerations and are arguably fundamental elements of the abstract Linux architecture.

 <dl>
 	<dt>monolithic</dt>